-The AP Interview: Ex-Interpol wife takes on China government
+The AP Interview: Meng Hongwei’s wife slams ‘monster’ China

 So much so that she is now shedding her anonymity, potentially putting herself and her family at additional risk, to speak out against China’s authoritarian government that her husband — a vice minister of public security — served before disappearing in 2018.
 He was later tried and imprisoned.

-“The monster” is how Meng now speaks of the government he worked for.
+“The monster” is how Grace Meng now speaks of the government her husband worked for.
 “Because they eat their children.”

 In an exclusive interview with The Associated Press, Meng chose for the first time to show her face, agreeing to be filmed and photographed without the dark lighting and from-the-back camera angles that she previously insisted on, so she could speak openly and in unprecedented detail about her husband, herself and the cataclysm that tore them apart.